 A “spec script” is a movie written on “speculation” — without a deal or sale already in place, and without being commissioned.

 A writer is not paid to write a spec.
-She does it on her own time with the hopes of selling it to a buyer, or to use as a writing sample.
+They do it on their own time with the hopes of selling it to a buyer, or to use as a writing sample.

 In television, “spec” usually refers to a writer’s sample script for an existing television show.
 An aspiring comedy writer might write a sample episode of a highly-rated comedy currently on the air.
-His intention is not to get this script produced, but rather to show his comedy writing ability and get staffed on a different show.
+Their intention is not to get this script produced, but rather to show their comedy writing ability and get staffed on a different show.

 Young Hollywood writers’ portfolios usually contain two to three spec features, as well as a few television samples.

 Throughout the 1990s and 2000s, spec scripts were a primary factor in hiring decisions for television writers rooms.
 In recent years, network executives and showrunners are increasingly asking to read “spec pilots,” which — much like a spec feature — are original pilot scripts written without a deal or sale in place and without being commissioned.

 Most spec pilots are not purchased or produced, but there are exceptions.
 Matt Weiner wrote Mad Men as a spec pilot in 2000.
 As a writing sample, it helped him get hired on The Sopranos.
 Only after The Sopranos ended did Mad Men get made.